• Skip to primary navigation

 Make the filling

-- In a large mixing bowl, beat the cream cheese with the powdered sugar, vanilla, rum, lime juice and zest until it's smooth.
-Taste the mixture to see if you want more rum, lime juice, or zest and adjust, accordingly.
+• In a large mixing bowl, beat the cream cheese with the powdered sugar, vanilla, rum, lime juice and zest until it's smooth.
+Taste the mixture to see if you want more rum, lime juice, zest, or finely chopped mint leaves and adjust accordingly.

-- Garnish with some mint sprigs and slices of lime before serving, if desired.
+• Garnish with some mint sprigs and slices of lime before serving, if desired.
+You could also add some more rum on top!

 Notes